Why businesses lose trust when they can’t deliver on what they promise

 Your brand sets expectations.

-It tells people what they can expect from your business — in terms of quality, experience, communication, and delivery.
+It shapes how people perceive your business — in terms of quality, experience, communication, and delivery.

-But if your internal systems, processes, and team can’t consistently meet those expectations, trust starts to erode.
+But if the way your business operates can’t consistently meet those expectations, trust starts to erode.

 Not all at once.
 Gradually.